 In fairy tale world, if a name starts with ‘Little’, watch out.
 It means they’re not going to make it to adulthood.

-A young girl is an orphan.
-In Victorian Denmark there is no safety net for orphans, so unless she can sell matches she has no money to find food or shelter.
+The father in this tale is very much in the background — a villain/monster who threatens to beat her if she comes home without having sold the matches.
+He’s not going to come out looking for her when he realises she hasn’t come home.
+The Little Match Girl is — emotionally, and for story purposes — an orphan.
+In Victorian Denmark there is no safety net for abused and starving kids, so unless she can sell matches she has no money to find food or shelter.
 Memorably, she is without shoes.
 Hans Christian Andersen’s father had been a shoemaker, so Hans paid special attention to footwear.
 He had also been bullied by other children as a child, so he has a boy run off with one of the girl’s slippers after it slips off.

 She just wants love, shelter and food — the bottom of Maslow’s pyramid.